Create a Board Career Path

 Financial institutions by their nature are conservative.
 However, in marketing creativity (which also means taking risks) wins.
 How many times have you seen the same types of visuals used for those same auto loan campaigns that are run every year?
 Enough already!
 For examples of how some banks took a few risks with their marketing, check out this post from The Financial Brand (Thirteen Unconventional Marketing Campaigns for 2022).

 Sometimes we are too close to our marketing.
 We need an honest look at what we’re doing.
 As John Wanamaker famously said, “Half my advertising spend is wasted; the trouble is, I don’t know which half.”
 If you have never assessed your marketing, then that is a red flag you must address.
 Brad Norton, SVP of Marketing for Utah Community Credit Union said after our review, “Right after your presentation to our managers, my CEO whispered to me that the marketing audit and findings was probably the best thing this credit union has ever done.”
-To learn how a marketing assessment can help you grow, check out this information.
+To learn how a credit union marketing assessment can help you grow, check out this information.

 Marketing is moving at an all-time fast speed right now.
 One way to actually move your marketing forward is to stop—stop avoiding these red flags (which only slow down your growth).
+Rather than avoiding these red flags, On The Mark Strategies encourages businesses to address them head-on, ensuring that they are on the right track to success.